gbal17/LFMC/README.md

 # Set up environment

-1) Start with a fresh install miniconda3
+1) Start with a fresh install miniconda3.
+The scripts have been tested on python 3.9.

 2) To share your conda Python environment Conda provides a convenient way for others to replicate your environment. the recipient can replicate the environment by running the following conda command: